Why Bangalore Is India’s Fastest-Growing Startup Hub

 - InMobi (2007): Mobile advertising and marketing platform connecting brands with consumers worldwide.

-These startups showcase Bangalore’s ability to nurture innovation across sectors.
-They not only attract investors and talent to the city but also set benchmarks for emerging ventures, reinforcing Bangalore’s reputation as India’s fastest-growing startup hub.
+These startups showcase Bangalore's ability to nurture innovation across sectors, home to 30+ unicorns valued at over $70 billion.
+They attract investors and talent while setting benchmarks for emerging ventures, reinforcing Bangalore's reputation as India's fastest-growing startup hub.

 Top Industries Shaping Bangalore’s Startup Scene